opensciency/sprint-content/open-data/Lesson6-Sharing&Reuse.md

 What to look for before deciding on reusing open data:
 1. Find a dataset
-2. Check if you can access it (DAS)
+2. Check if you can access it (information available in the Data Access/Availability Statement)
 3. Check license: Is it fully open or partly open?
 4. What are you allowed to use it for?
 5. Documentation: